 Classes meet at the Truman Medical Center and Children’s Mercy Hospital, Monday – Friday, 8:30am – 2:30pm.

-Partners include Children’s Mercy Hospital, the North Kansas City School District, Center for Human Services, Truman Medical Center and Missouri Division of Vocational Rehabilitation.
+Partners include Children’s Mercy Hospital, the North Kansas City School District, Truman Medical Center and Missouri Division of Vocational Rehabilitation.

 *Participants are referred by the North Kansas City School District, and VR eligible.
 This program is funded by Missouri Vocational Rehabilitation.